CloudSnorkel/cdk-github-runners/README.md

 * ECS is useful when you want to control the infrastructure, like leaving the runner host running for faster startups
 * Lambda is useful for short jobs that can work within time, size and readonly system constraints

-You can also create your own provider by implementing `IRunnerProvider`.

 ## Installation

 1. Install and use the appropriate package